elmiguedev/phaser-twitter-template/README.md

 | npm run dev | execute watch-game and watch-server with concurrently, great for game development :D |
 | npm start | build phaser game and run the node server |

+## Getting started

+1. Clone this repo
+2. Run npm install from your project directory
+3. Start the local development server by running npm run dev.
+(After that you can edit any files in the src folder and Parcel/Nodemon will automatically recompile and reload your game and server (available at http://localhost:8080 by default).
+4. Code!!